 “I can… and I did.
 You have a morality clause in your contract.
-If you are convicted, your salons will be liquidated and the proceeds with go to Helping Hands, hopefully to help children like the ones you have screwed up along the way.
+If you’re convicted, your salons will be liquidated and the proceeds will go to Helping Hands, hopefully to help children like the ones you’ve screwed up along the way.
 I told you not to show up without legal counsel.
 You should have read your fucking contract!”

 “No!” she shrieks, pulling at her bleached blonde hair.
 “I don’t have anything left!
 Just a few hundred thousand dollars!
 How will I live!?”
 A few hundred thousand dollars?
 You call that nothing left?
 You ungrateful bitch.
 As if she read my thoughts, her head snaps in my direction.